esper-io/console_docs/docs/compliance-policy/create-policy.md

 Edit Date and Time If you’d like device users to be able to set device date and time, set the Edit Date and Time setting to On; if you don’t set it to Off.

-### Block App Uninstall Locally on the Device via Policy
+### Block Application Uninstall Locally on the Device via Policy

-Setting Application Uninstall to On will block app uninstalls locally on the device and via Esper's cloud Console.
-Set it to off if you need to uninstall apps remotely.
+Setting Application Uninstall to On will block application uninstalls locally on the device and via Esper's cloud Console.
+Set it to off if you need to uninstall applications remotely.

 **Note:** You can update your application installed on the device using Esper if Application Uninstall is set to ON.